Duluth Travel Guide

 Clocktower and Lake Superior © Visit Duluth and Seaquest Photography

 Situated on the westernmost end of Lake Superior, the largest freshwater lake in the world, Duluth's international harbour is filled with ships and the city bustles with sailors and the arrival of new wares.
 Although miles from either coast, Lake Superior is connected to the Atlantic Ocean via the St Lawrence River.
 The authentically restored waterfront can be explored along the Lakewalk Trail, or the scenic Skyline Parkway drive above the lakeshore on the bluffs, which affords magnificent views of the city and harbour.

-The spectacular Scenic Hwy-61 (North Shore Scenic Drive) follows the shore of Lake Superior for 160 miles (257km) from Duluth to the Canadian border, its precipitous cliffs interspersed with pretty little harbour towns, charming shops and restaurants, waterfalls and beautiful lake-view picnic sites.
+The spectacularly scenic Minnesota State Highway 61 (North Shore Scenic Drive) follows the shore of Lake Superior for 160 miles (257km) from Duluth to the Canadian border, its precipitous cliffs interspersed with pretty little harbour towns, charming shops and restaurants, waterfalls, and beautiful lake-view picnic sites.